-- To safeguard children and ensure that Cumbria is a great place to be a child and grow up. - To enable communities to live safely and shape services locally. - To promote health and wellbing and tackle poverty. - To protect and enhance Cumbria's world class environment. - To provide safe and well-maintained roads and an effective transport network. - To promote sustainable economic growth and create jobs. - To support older and vulnerable people to live independent and healthy lives.
+- To safeguard children and ensure that Cumbria is a great place to be a child and grow up. - To enable communities to live safely and shape services locally. - To promote health and wellbeing and tackle poverty. - To protect and enhance Cumbria's world class environment. - To provide safe and well-maintained roads and an effective transport network. - To promote sustainable economic growth and create jobs. - To support older and vulnerable people to live independent and healthy lives. - To be a modern and efficient council.